West Chester University

 Dr. Bolden's work focuses on social policy and the use of media in social work advocacy.
 He has more than 30 years of social work experience in the non-profit setting and is presently the executive director of the Salem County Inter Agency Council of Human Services, a multi-service organization in New Jersey.
 Dr. Bolden has also been a consultant and trainer in non-profit development, grant writing and administration.
 His current research is on community planning, the health and welfare of children and families, and ethics and values of social workers.
 He has also written extensively on the subject of alcohol, tobacco, and other drugs.

 Dr. LaFortune is a licensed social worker with extensive experience in community mental health services, inpatient treatment, individualized treatment planning, case management, and discharge planning.
 Additionally, she provides individual, family, and group therapy with adults in various settings.
 Her areas of expertise include crisis intervention, major mental illness, correctional services, inpatient treatment, psychoeducation, and community social service.Her primary research interest includes the reintegration of veterans of Operation Iraqi Freedom and Operation Enduring Freedom into their communities after sustaining traumatic brain injuries in combat.
 Dr. LaFortune's dissertation topic explored the continued effect of traumatic brain injury on the daily lives of an OIF/OEF veteran and a civilian several years post-injury.
-She received her DSW from the University of Pennsylvania and her MSW from Simmons College.
+She received her DSW from the University of Pennsylvania.

 Ms. Lookingbill has more than 25 years of experience in direct practice, administration, and program development on the micro, mezzo and macro levels of service delivery.
 A great deal of her professional career has focused on children and families, attachment and childhood trauma.
 Most recently, she joined with a diverse group of professionals from across Pennsylvania to develop protocols for identifying and treating children and adolescents who misuse fire.
 Ms. Lookingbill belongs to the Pennsylvania State Juvenile Firesetter Intervention Advisory Group and is a consultant to the state, writing curricula and giving presentations on the topic.
 She is an adjunct lecturer and field instructor for Temple University Harrisburg, Millersville University, and Widener University.
 She is an invited speaker at various local, regional and national conferences.
 Ms. Lookingbill earned her MSW at the University of Kansas.